-Soft-bottom benthic communities in the nearshore areas of the proposed cable route are comprised of species associated with the sand and gravel substrate typical of the high-energy and dynamic environments of the California coast.
+Soft-bottom benthic communities in the nearshore areas of the proposed cable routes are comprised of species associated with the sand and gravel substrate typical of the high-energy and dynamic environments of the California coast.
 As depth increases from the shore to 200 meters (656 feet), the density of infaunal species increases, most likely because of the greater stability of the sediments.
-Examples of dominant species present at shallow water depths (subtidal to 30 meters or 98.4 feet) include several species of red algae and epibenthic biota such as the ornate tube worm (Diopatra ornata), cancer crabs (Cancer sp.), the slender crab (Cancer gracilis), the masking crab (Loxorhynchus crispatus), octopus (Octopus rubescens and O. bimaculatus/ bimaculoides), the white sea pen (Stylatula elongata), the sea cucumber (Parastichopus californicus), the sunflower star (Pycnopodia helianthoides).
+Examples of dominant species present at shallow water depths (subtidal to 30) meters or 98.4 feet) include several species of red algae and epibenthic biota such as the ornate tube worm (Diopatra ornata), cancer crabs (Cancer sp.), the slender crab (Cancer gracilis), the masking crab (Loxorhynchus crispatus), octopus (Octopus rubescens and O. bimaculatus/bimaculoides), the white sea pen (Stylatula elongata), the sea cucumber (Parastichopus californicus), the sunflower star (Pycnopodia helianthoides).
 In the coarser sand habitats, the invertebrate community was typically dominated by ornate tubeworms and sand dollars when they were present in colonies occupying fairly narrow bands.
 Demersal fish present include the California halibut and other flat fish species.
 From 30-150 meter (98.4-410 feet) depths, species such as sea pens, several species of anenomes, the sea slug (Pleurobranchea californica), and the leafy flat star (Petalaster [Luidia] foliolata), and flatfish are also present.
 At 125-600 meter (410-1,968 feet) depths, most of the epibenthic fauna are sea urchins.
 At deeper depths, soft substrates are generally inhabited by sea pens, octopus, sea stars, and multiple species of small polychaetes and crustaceans.
-In deep basin areas (e.g., below roughly 600 meters or 1,968 feet), low oxygen conditions contribute to decreased abundance and biomass of invertebrates.
-However, in near-island habitats such as the Santa Barbara Channel, which comprise a significant portion of the proposed cable route, the above communities become diverse and abundant.
-The proposed cable routes pass outside the current boundaries of the Channel Islands National Marine Sanctuary.
+However, in deep basin areas (e.g., below roughly 600 meters or 1,968 feet), low oxygen conditions contribute to decreased abundance and biomass of invertebrates.
+However, in near-island habitats like the Santa Barbara Channel, which comprise a significant portion of the proposed cable routes, the above communities become diverse and abundant.
+The proposed cable routes pass outside the current boundaries of the

+Channel Islands National Marine Sanctuary.
 According to the EIR, no threatened or endangered soft-bottom benthic species were identified during surveys or are known to exist in the project area.

-Approximately 60 percent of the proposed cable route crosses soft-bottom habitat (TE SubCom 2018).
-In 2018, TE SubCom completed a geophysical survey of the proposed cable corridor between the proposed offshore terminus of the landing borepipe extending seaward approximately 270 km.
+Approximately 58 percent of the proposed cable route crosses soft-bottom habitat.
+Another 21% of the cable route crosses areas likely to contain a mixture of hard and soft bottom habitats.
+In October 2016, TE SubCom completed a geophysical survey of the seafloor habitats within the proposed cable route corridor between proposed offshore terminus of the landing bore pipe out to approximately 222 kilometers offshore.
 Data collected during that survey were used to characterize the seafloor habitat and associated biota.

-The EIR states that potential impacts to marine habitats and associated biota could occur throughout the cable laying operation, including those resulting in seafloor disturbance (i.e., prelay grapnel clearance and the laying and burial of the cable).
-In addition, following surveying of the cable route as required by Special Condition 11, any cable segments that have become exposed will be reburied with an ROV jet pursuant to an approved re-burial plan.
+The EIR states that potential impacts to marine habitats and associated biota could occur throughout the cable laying operation, including those resulting in seafloor disturbance (i.e., prelay grapnel clearance, excavation around the conduit, and the laying and burial of the cable).
+In addition, during periodic surveying of the cable route as required by Special Condition 11, any cable segments that have become exposed will be reburied with an ROV jet pursuant to an approved re-burial plan.